Get Support During Cancer Treatment

-Many people with cancer join support groups.
+Many people with cancer join support groups online or in person.
 In these groups, members share what they have learned about cancer.
 They talk about the challenges they've faced and offer coping strategies that helped them.
 And by sharing their experiences, you may not feel like you are all alone.
 Here are some choices for finding the right support for you:

 Ask a member of your healthcare team, such as a nurse or social worker, to suggest a local or national group.
 Groups can offer emotional support, information, financial aid, transportation, home care, or other services.

 Call the National Cancer Institute's Cancer Information Service at 800-4-CANCER (800-422-6237).
 This service has information on helpful programs.